 Note The plot shows results of event study regressions of the effect of fiscal centralization on territorial compactness, with 95 percent confidence intervals.
-Observations are at the territory-year level for Panel A and at the city-year level for Panel B. The sample comprises 390 years and 636 territories (2,371 cities).
-The dependent variables are the compactness measure defined either (A) at the level of territories j or (B) of cities i, in each t.
+Observations are at the territory-year level for Panel A and at the city-year level for Panel B. The sample comprises 390 years and 636 territories (2,382 cities).
+The dependent variables are the compactness measure defined either (A) at the level of territories j or (B) of cities j, in each j.
 Standard errors are clustered at the territory level.

-correlations.
-Can these positive developments be interpreted as the effect of the introduction of fiscal chambers?
+of fiscal chambers?
 Clearly, it is impossible to observe the path of territorial expansion and consolidation in the absence of a Chamber.
-In this section, we offer a carefully optimistic take, suggesting that the results shown so far likely represent in fact a positive, causal effect of the introduction of fiscal institutions.40
+In this section, we offer a carefully optimistic take, suggesting that the results shown so far likely represent in fact a positive, causal effect of the introduction of fiscal institutions.